stacksjs/logsmith/docs/features/git-integration.md

 # Git Integration

-bumpx provides seamless integration with Git workflows, automating commits, tags, and pushes as part of your version bumping process.
+logsmith provides seamless integration with Git workflows, automating commits, tags, and pushes as part of your version bumping process.

 ## Automatic Git Operations